khadas/khadas_docs/linux/source/vim1/BootFromExtMedia.md

   * VIM2: Copy `kvim2.dtb`, `kvim2_linux.dtb` or `meson-gxm-khadas-vim2.dtb` to `BOOT` partition, and rename it to `dtb.img`.
   * VIM3: Copy `kvim3_linux.dtb` or `kvim3l_linux.dtb` to `BOOT` partition, and rename it to `dtb.img`.

+### For Khadas SD/USB Images

+No need to setup the dtb file, just skip this step.

-## Step 3.
-Boot VIMs from SD card or Thumbdrive
+## Boot from SD/USB Storage
 There are several ways to boot (activate multi-boot) from the SD card / Thumbdrive:

 * Via [Keys mode (Side-Buttons)](/linux/vim1/HowtoBootIntoUpgradeMode.html) - the easiest and fastest way